 👩🍳 how to make cooking a mindfulness practice:

-cooking brings a natural sense of flow - especially when you allow yourself to fully enjoy the process.
+cooking brings a natural sense of flow, especially when you allow yourself to fully enjoy the process. it’s one of the original screen-free mindfulness activities, and pairing it with a puzzle later on can create the most soothing evening.

 5. reading (an escape into the present moment)